Taff's Well A.F.C.: History

 Following the end of World War II, Elan Gough and Bill Newman initiated the idea of merging local clubs to improve the facilities and playing standards than experienced pre-war.
 This idea was warmly welcomed and Taffs Well AFC was born.
 The club was formed at St Marys Church Hall, Glan-y-Llyn in the summer of 1946.
 Two teams were formed and entered into the Cardiff and District League.
-The club's first ground was at the Gwaelod-y-Gareth cricket club.
+The club's first ground was at the Gwaelod-y-Garth cricket club.
 The team then shortly moved to a field provided by Dai Parry, a local farmer.
 Following the inaugural season the club joined the South Wales Amateur League.
 The club were champions twice and runners up 4 times between 1949 and 1956 and won the Corinthian Cup in 1954.Following a successful initial period, Bill Newman died and the Club faced a difficult time.
-In 1960, Don James joined the Club as Secretary.
+In 1960, Don James joined the club as Secretary.
 The determination of Don and many others resulted in a change of fortunes for the team both on and off the pitch, with the club winning three titles in the 1970s.
-Don has now been with the Club for over 60 years and his fantastic efforts were rewarded in 2014 as the main stand was renamed the “Don James Stand”.
+Don has now been with the club for over 60 years and his fantastic efforts were rewarded in 2014 as the main stand was renamed the “Don James Stand”.

 The Club won the South Wales Amateur League First Division in 1975, 1976 and 1977 as well as South Wales Intermediate Cup in 1975 and 1977.
 The Club entered the Welsh League in 1977.
-Malcolm Frazer joined the Club the same year and his hard work was recognised in 2017 with the unveiling of a new stand brandishing his name.
-In 1996 Norma Samuel became the Club’s Secretary having previously been a committee member and has been another tremendous servant ever since.
+Malcolm Frazer joined the club the same year and his hard work was recognised in 2017 with the unveiling of a new stand brandishing his name.
+In 1996 committee member Norma Samuel became the club's secretary until her deathin 2024.